w3f/Grants-Program/applications/NeuroZK.md

 - [Calvin Sze](https://www.linkedin.com/in/calvin-sze/) - Full Stack Blockchain Developer with 5 plus years of experience in blockchain development.
 He is a PBA alumni from Berkeley.

+- [Noor Mohammed](https://www.linkedin.com/in/noormohammedb/) - Noor Mohammed B is a skilled blockchain developer with a strong focus on backend development, DevOps, and system development.
+With over three years of experience in Rust programming, he has worked extensively on decentralized applications within the EVM and Polkadot ecosystems.
+Noor is also proficient in network programming and has contributed significantly to building scalable and secure backend systems.

+- [Tom Bleek](https://www.linkedin.com/in/tom-bleek-a7332b182/) - Tom Bleek is a dedicated and enthusiastic front-end developer focused on building high-performance front-end applications with an exciting appearance / Substrate and React developer focused on building secure blockchains and high-performance dApps with an exciting appearance.
+With his experience in React and TypeScript Tom has played a key role in bringing projects to life, enhancing both the performance and user experience of complex web applications.

+- [Onggo Wahyudi](https://www.linkedin.com/in/sgid8t2c/) - Yudi is a specialist in backend development, with expertise in Rust and Substrate for blockchain projects.
+He excels in DevSecOps and AWS Cloud, and he graduated from the Polkadot Blockchain Academy in Singapore.

 - [Kresna Sucandra](https://www.linkedin.com/in/kresna-sucandra) - With three years of work in Rust, Substrate, and INK, Kresna has a foundational background in blockchain solutions.
 He was the former co-founder and head of protocol development at [Invarch Network](https://invarch.network/) (Polkadot and Kusama parachain).
 Beyond this, he is also a Polkadot Ambassador who manages the Polkadot Hub in Bali.

 ### Team Code Repos